-Best Buy advanced 3 percent to $24.20 yesterday in New York trading.
+Best Buy climbed 7.4 percent to $25.99 at the close in New York trading.
 The shares (BBY:US) have more than doubled this year, trailing only Netflix Inc. (NFLX:US) in the Standard & Poor’ 500 Index.
 The index has gained 12 percent.

 The European withdrawal “should not suggest any similar action in our other international businesses,” Joly said.

 Best Buy’s international segment posted an operating loss of $881 million in the fiscal year ended Feb.
 2 on revenue of $12.8 billion.
 Sales totaled $49.6 billion companywide.

 Best Buy formed the Best Buy Europe joint venture with London-based Carphone Warehouse in 2008 and they now operate stores in eight countries.

 The companies also are terminating a venture that sells laptops, tablets and mobile phones outside of Europe and North America.
 Best Buy said it will pay Carphone Warehouse 29 million pounds to satisfy obligations from that venture.